Shochū Omimai Mōshiagemasu: Chart positions

-Cute Version
+Cute version

 Hello!
 Project girl group Cute released their version of "Shochū Omimai Mōshiagemasu" as their ninth single on July 1, 2009.
 It was released in a normal CD-only edition, and a limited edition with a bonus DVD.
 The song was used as the Japan Post Service Company's "Summer Greetings 2009" image song.

-The single peaked at No. 5 in the Oricon Weekly Singles Chart.
+The single ranked fifth in the Oricon Weekly Singles Chart.